ildar-shaimordanov/git-markdown-html/README.md

 * `-u`, `--github-api-url`
   Use the public GitHub API by https://api.github.com.
 * `-U URL`, `--api-url=URL`
-  Use another git API URL.
+  Use another GitHub API URL.
 * `-t TOKEN-FILE`, `--token-file=TOKEN-FILE`
   Specify a filename to read a token from.
 * `-T TOKEN`, `--token=TOKEN`